Specialised Foundation Progamme Allocation Process

-YHFS is one Academic Unit of Application (AUoA) that comprises three Locality Schemes or Groups (East Yorkshire, West Yorkshire and South Yorkshire.
-In total we have 63 Academic Foundation Programmes (AFP), with a four-month academic placement in the FY2 year.
+YHFS is one Unit of Application (AUoA) that comprises three Locality Schemes or Groups (East Yorkshire, West Yorkshire and South Yorkshire.
+In total we have 63 Specialised Foundation Programmes (AFP), with a four-month placement in the FY2 year, either Research or Medical Education.

-The UKFPO has published national information and guidance relating to AFP recruitment commencing in August 2019.
-The most useful document for you at the time is the FP/AFP Applicants Handbook which can be found in the ‘Resource Bank’ section of the website.
+The UKFPO has published national information and guidance relating to SFP recruitment commencing in August 2022.
+The most useful document for you at the time is the FP/SFP Applicants Handbook which can be found in the ‘Resource Bank’ section of the website.

 Applications are processed via the national recruitment system, Oriel.
 If eligible, your Medical School will “nominate” you for entry to the application process.
 Once confirmed, you will receive an email with a link to the Oriel system.
-You can then register and complete your application for both Foundation and Academic Foundation Programmes.
+You can then register and complete your application for Foundation, Foundation Priority Programmes, Psychiatry Foundation Fellowships and Specialised Foundation Programmes.
 Applicants are advised to start their applications early to allow sufficient time to complete necessary sections of the application form and to gather evidence in support of their application.

-The time frames for this are listed in the timeline at the bottom of this page and are also available via the UKFPO website / in the FP/AFP Applicants Handbook.
+The time frames for this are listed in the timeline at the bottom of this page and are also available via the UKFPO website / in the FP/SFP Applicants Handbook.

-There is a national Person Specification for the Academic Foundation Programme, which can be found in the Key Documents section on the UKFPO website.
-In addition to this, at the bottom of this page, YHFS have an additional Person Specification for both our Medical Education and Research Academic Foundation Programmes.
+There is a national Person Specification for the Specialised Foundation Programme, which can be found i on the UKFPO website.
+In addition to this, at the bottom of this page, YHFS have an additional Person Specification for both our Medical Education and Research Foundation Programmes.

-Students applying to start a two-year Academic Foundation Programme in August 2020 will rank all 63 programmes on application.
+Students applying to start a two-year Specialised Foundation Programme in August 2022 will rank all 63 programmes on application.
 Successful applicants will be allocated to a research project, subject to completion of the Application Form for an F2 Academic Foundation Placement (YHAF2).
 This form does not need to be completed for your AFP application; it will be completed during the F1 year.

 Please click on the links below for further details on the AFP programmes across YHFS: